NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-Restore.md

     > [!Note]
     >  The `packageRestore/enabled` setting can be overridden globally by setting an environment variable called **EnableNuGetPackageRestore** with a value of TRUE or FALSE before launching Visual Studio or starting a build.

 - **Automatically check for missing packages during build in Visual Studio**: controls automatic restore by changing the `packageRestore/automatic` setting in the `%AppData%\NuGet\NuGet.Config` file as shown below.
+When this option is set, running a build from Visual Studio automatically restores any missing packages.
+The option does not affect builds run from the command line using MSBuild.

     ```xml
     ...